Lee K. Abbott, Fiction

 Natalie Shapero, Poetry

 Natalie Shapero is the Professor of the Practice of Poetry at Tufts University and an editor at large of the Kenyon Review.
-Her first poetry collection, No Object, was published by Saturnalia Books in 2013, and her second collection is forthcoming from Copper Canyon Press.
-Natalie’s writing has appeared in The Nation, The New Republic, The New Yorker, Poetry, The Progressive, and elsewhere.
-Shapero holds degrees in creative writing and in law.
-She has worked as a litigation fellow with Americans United for Separation of Church and State, and she has taught at Kenyon College, the Ohio State University, and the Columbus College of Art and Design.
-Her awards include a National Endowment for the Arts Fellowship, a Ruth Lilly Fellowship, a Kenyon Review Fellowship, and a Great Lakes College Association New Writers Award.
+Her poetry collections are Hard Child (Copper Canyon, 2017) and No Object (Saturnalia, 2013) and her writing has appeared in the Nation, the New Republic, the New Yorker, Poetry, the Progressive, and elsewhere.
+Shapero holds degrees in creative writing and in law; she has worked as a civil rights lawyer, and she has taught at Kenyon College, the Ohio State University, and the Columbus College of Art and Design.
+Her awards include a National Endowment for the Arts Fellowship, a Ruth Lilly Fellowship, a Kenyon Review Fellowship, a Great Lakes College Association New Writers Award, and a Somerville Arts Council Fellowship.

 Nancy Zafris, Fiction

 Nancy Zafris has taught at the Kenyon Review workshop for many years.
 Her latest book, The Home Jar, a collection of short stories, was published in 2013.
 She has also written The People I Know, winner of the Flannery O’Connor award for short fiction and the Ohioana Library prize, as well as the novels The Metal Shredders and Lucky Strike.
 She has received two National Endowment for the Arts grants and has taught in the Czech Republic as a Fulbright fellow.
-The former fiction editor of The Kenyon Review, she is now the series editor of The Flannery O’Connor award for short fiction.
+She is the former fiction editor of the Kenyon Review and former series editor of the Flannery O’Connor award for short fiction.